Cauliflower: Seeding and transplanting

 Transplantable cauliflowers can be produced in containers such as flats, hotbeds, or fields.
 In soil that is loose, well-drained, and fertile, field seedlings are shallow-planted 1/2 in and thinned by ample space – about 12 plants per 1 ft.
 Ideal growing temperatures are about 65 °F when seedlings are 25 to 35 days old.
 Applications of fertilizer to developing seedlings begin when leaves appear, usually with a starter solution weekly.

 Transplanting to the field normally begins in late spring and may continue until mid-summer.
 Row spacing is about 15-18 in.
 Rapid vegetative growth after transplanting may benefit from such procedures as avoiding spring frosts, using starter solutions high in phosphorus, irrigating weekly, and applying fertilizer.

 Disorders, pests, and diseases

 The most important disorders affecting cauliflower quality are a hollow stem, stunted head growth or buttoning, ricing, browning, and leaf-tip burn.
-Among major pests affecting cauliflower are aphids, root maggots, cutworms, moths, and flea beetles.
+Among major pests affecting cauliflower are aphids, root maggots, cutworms, moths, flea beetles, and the seedcorn maggot, Delia platura.
 The plant is susceptible to black rot, black leg, club root, black leaf spot, and downy mildew.